prototypefund/reproducible-website/_events/paris2018/report.md

 From the first input, using cp / mirage-configure & opam (todo), generates all informations for the rebuild input.
-Once we get these, using \"simple\" commands, it is possible to generate the rebuild and then compare unikernal binary & hypervisor config
+Once we get these, using \"simple\" commands, it is possible to generate the rebuild and then compare unikernel binary & hypervisor config

 Specification of